asreview/asreview/docs/source/10minutes_asreview.rst

 Before installing the ASReview software, you have to set up the Command Line Interface and Python.

-The ASReview can be run through the Command Line Interface (CLI), also known as the bash shell.
-Command Line Interface allows you to interact with your computer directly.
+The ASReview can be run through the Command Line Interface (CLI).
 The CLI is operated by text inputs (commands), rather than by a graphical interface with clickable buttons.
-If this is the first time you’re working in the CLI, don’t worry, as this tutorial will guide you through all the steps.
+Don't worry if this is the first time you’re working in the CLI;
+this tutorial will guide you through all the steps.

 First, open the CLI on your computer: